 Whilst it is true that many of the people who use coworking spaces are self-employed entrepreneurs or freelancers, these spaces aren’t restricted to that particular audience.
 As we saw earlier, the Pandemic has resulted in a huge increase in the number of employees now working from home.
 To avoid the feelings of isolation that this can bring, many employees are now choosing to spend at least some of their working week working outside of home.

-So don’t believe all thy myths about coworking spaces that you hear.
-Particularly at The Tribe as we do things differently here.
-So if you are a woman who works, either for yourself or somebody else, consider booking yourself a hot desk at our coworking space in Totnes.
+If you are a woman who works, either for yourself or somebody else, consider booking yourself a hot desk at our coworking space in Totnes.
 We’re building a lovely supportive community of coworking women from the South Hams and Torbay and we’d love to welcome you in.

 And while you’re here, perhaps you would like to sign up to our newsletter so you can find out about our upcoming events for female business owners in and around Totnes.

 Stacey Sheppard is the founder of The Tribe, a small community-driven coworking space in Totnes that caters to creative, growth-oriented female entrepreneurs by providing an inspiring working environment designed to foster collaboration, connection and community.